 Dutch, but it was very easy to speak English with all the Keukenhof staff

-None – This was a day trip from Amsterdam for me.
+None – This was a day trip from Amsterdam.
 Explore hotels in Amsterdam.

 What to eat: